arush-sal/gobook/ch03-flow-control.md

 #### Loops
 ---

-Golang has only only one keyword to be used for loops i.e `for` but it support different kind of formats.
-Therefore we can use `for` to achieve the funcationality of `while` and traditional `C` `for`.
+Go has only one keyword to be used for loops i.e `for` but it supports all different kind of formats.
+Therefore we can use `for` to achieve the functionality of `while` and traditional `C` `for`.

 `while` Format: